encryption4all/postguard/irmaseal-pkg/README.md

 }
 ```

-### `POST /v2/request/start`
+### `POST /v2/irma/request/start`
-Starts a session to retrieve a USK.
-The request must include a JSON body
+Starts a session to retrieve a USK via IRMA.
+The request must include a JSON
-containing a `KeyRequest`.
-As an example, we want to request a key for someone
+body containing a `KeyRequest`.
+As an example, we want to request a key for
-named Alice.
-Note that since this credential is from the demo scheme, anyone
+someone named Alice.
+Note that since this credential is from the demo scheme,
-can retrieve such a credential.
-We also request for the authentication to be
+anyone can retrieve such a credential.
+We also request for the authentication
-valid for 1 day, or 86400 seconds, which is also the maximum.
-By default the
+to be valid for 1 day, or 86400 seconds, which is also the maximum.
+By default
-authentication is valid for 5 minutes.
-If the requested validity exceeds the maximum
+the authentication is valid for 5 minutes.
+If the requested validity exceeds
-a `401` (`BAD REQUEST`) is returned.
+the maximum a `401` (`BAD REQUEST`) is returned.

 ```JSON
 {